 SECTION 1 Introduction 207 Section 1.1 This chapter focuses on ending your membership in our plan 207 SECTION 2 When can you end your membership in our plan?
-207 Section 2.1 You can end your membership during the Annual Enrollment Period 207 Section 2.2 You can end your membership during the annual Medicare Advantage Disenrollment Period, but your choices are more limited 208 Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period 209 Section 2.4 Where can you get more information about when you can end your membership?
+207 Section 2.1 You can end your membership during the Annual Enrollment Period 207 Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period 208 Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period 209 Section 2.4 Where can you get more information about when you can end your membership?
 210 SECTION 3 How do you end your membership in our plan?
 210 Section 3.1 Usually, you end your membership by enrolling in another plan 210 SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan 212 Section 4.1 Until your membership ends, you are still a member of our plan 212 SECTION 5 Capital Health Plan Retiree Advantage must end your membership in the plan in certain situations 212 Section 5.1 When must we end your membership in the plan?
-Section 5.2 We cannot ask you to leave our plan for any reason related to your health 2 213 Section 5.3 You have the right to make a complaint if we end your membership in our plan 213
+212 Section 5.2 We cannot ask you to leave our plan for any reason related to your health 213 Section 5.3 You have the right to make a complaint if we end your membership in our plan 213